- About AONBs

 Beneath your feet

 The impressive shapes and forms the land takes in the North Pennines, from High Force on the River Tees to the sweeping U-shaped valley of High Cup Gill above Dufton, are the product of millions of years of geological processes.
-The worldwide significance of the geology found here is recognised by the fact that the North Pennines AONB is Britain’s first European Geopark and a founding member of the Global Geoparks Network.
+The worldwide significance of the geology found here is recognised by the fact that the North Pennines AONB is also a UNESCO Global Geopark.

 About 12,000 people live in the North Pennines today – less than half the number who lived here 140 years ago in the heyday of the lead mining industry.
 The rise and fall of mining has left an indelible imprint on the landscape, not just in terms of the physical remains but also in the pattern of local settlement.
 The social history of the miner-farmers is also an intriguing element that contributes to the many chapters in the story of the North Pennines.